dsebastien/modernWebDevGenerator/README.md

 * Many others I'm forgetting :(

 ## Status & roadmap
-Check out the issues & labels to get an idea of what's next.
+Check out the issues/labels & milestones to get an idea of what's next.
 For existing features, refer to the previous sections.

 Check out the [change log](CHANGELOG.MD)